Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/03-more-object-oriented-concpets/README.md

 ```

 For the sake of argument, let’s say that the object `Count1` is going merrily about its way and is using count as a means of keeping track of the pixels on a computer screen.
 This is not a problem until the object `Count2` decides to use attribute `count` to keep track of sheep.
 The instant that `Count2` records its first sheep, the data that `Count1.count` was saving is lost.
 In practice, there might not be a lot of uses for static methods.
 Make sure you are confident in their use before incorporating them in designs.

+> **Difference between static and abstract keywords:** Static is initialized once, for example our attribute or method can be initialized only once when we use the static keyword.
+But an abstract class is a class which can have one or more than one abstract methods.
+Abstract methods are those which don't have implementation/body rather only has its declaration, so it is left to the class that extends it to provide implementation.